stigrs/libsrs/README.md

 ## Usage of Third Party Libraries

-This project makes use of the [Catch](https://https://github.com/philsquared/catch) testing library.
-Please see the [ThirdPartyNotices.txt](ThirdPartyNotices.txt) file for details regarding the licensing of Catch.
+This project makes use of the [Catch2](https://github.com/catchorg/Catch2) testing library.
+Please see the [ThirdPartyNotices.txt](ThirdPartyNotices.txt) file for details regarding the licensing of Catch2.

 ## Quick Start